No. of Users / People *

 Creating Assets

 An Asset is a product which your business has an interest in/relationship with.
-Whether it’s marketing collateral provided to franchises for point of sale displays, a hire car leased to a client, or machinery you sell that requires regular servicing, asset management in Tall Emu lets you track your assets to easily stay organised and in control.
+Whether it’s marketing collateral provided to franchises for point-of-sale displays, a hire car leased to a client, or machinery you sell that requires regular servicing, asset management in the CRM lets you track your assets to easily stay organised and in control.

 There are a few ways to create a new Asset:

-- From a customer record (Company or Contact) – go to the Assets tab and then click on Add Asset.
+• From a customer record (Company or Contact) – go to the Assets tab and then click on Add Asset.
+From this tab you’ll also be able to see any existing Assets for the customer.

 You’ll notice here that there are a number of different fields on the new Asset form.